Giftea/BramblSc/documentation/docs/service-kit/usage.md

 ## Creating a Vault and a Wallet Database

-The first step is to create a vault.
-The vault is where the master key is stored.
+The first step is to create a vault, which securely stores the master key.
+The vault is encrypted with a password you provide.
+Along with the vault, we also create a wallet state database to track the wallet's state.

 ```scala
 // You can run this code using scala-cli.
 Save it in a file called `create-vault.sc` and run it with `scala-cli create-vault.sc`